 You’ve probably heard of the gorilla glass; you may have it on your mobile phone.
 Have you ever wondered what it really is and how it is made?
-We will give you the answers to these questions.
+I will give you the answers to these questions below.

 Simply put, this is a special type of glass designed so that the glass is thin, light and resistant to damage .
 This technology has a very large application in the electronics industry and is used on portable electronic devices – mobile phones, tablets, laptops, and even on TV screens.